More Details to Modules

 }

 I compiled the program with a current clang and cl.exe compiler.
-From now on, I will stick with the cl.exe compiler because the compile line is a little bit shorter.
-As promised in my last post, let me show you the output of the program.
+From now on, I will stick with the cl.exe compiler because the compile line is slightly shorter.
+As promised in my last post, let me show you the program’s output.

 Using a Standard Module

-Essential, neither the module interface unit nor the module implementation unit changed in the module math2.
+Essentially, neither the module interface nor the implementation unit changed in module math2.

 Module Interface Unit